calvincertuche/sms-bot/README.md

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-You're now ready to text your bot (Telnyx number).
-Give it a shot!
+You're now ready to text your bot (Telnyx number)!
+Give it a shot.
 Remember, the bot only likes pizza and ice cream.

 (If you'd like to see the callbacks in real-time, simply open this url `http://localhost:4040/` in your browser.)